Goldman Sachs Maintains HF Sinclair (DINO) Buy Recommendation

 Capital World Investors holds 12,496K shares representing 6.79% ownership of the company.
 In it's prior filing, the firm reported owning 7,298K shares, representing an increase of 41.60%.
 The firm increased its portfolio allocation in DINO by 54.81% over the last quarter.

-TCTC Holdings holds 12,317K shares representing 6.69% ownership of the company.
-No change in the last quarter.
+TCTC Holdings holds 12,318K shares representing 6.69% ownership of the company.
+In it's prior filing, the firm reported owning 12,317K shares, representing an increase of 0.01%.
+The firm decreased its portfolio allocation in DINO by 9.20% over the last quarter.

 ANCFX - AMERICAN FUNDS FUNDAMENTAL INVESTORS holds 6,885K shares representing 3.74% ownership of the company.
 In it's prior filing, the firm reported owning 4,252K shares, representing an increase of 38.24%.
 The firm increased its portfolio allocation in DINO by 44.33% over the last quarter.